lakeczar/Youtube-DL-audio/README.md

 ![Capture](https://user-images.githubusercontent.com/61327177/108755945-84ebc280-750d-11eb-9a3c-e96ea5b02901.PNG)

-2. Downloads the videos one by one, converts audio to .mp3, downloads thumbnail art and sets it as album art, adds other basic metadata to tracks
+2.Run by executing youtube.py

-3. Places all tracks into music folder
+3. Downloads the videos one by one, converts audio to .mp3, downloads thumbnail art and sets it as album art, adds other basic metadata to tracks.
+Places all tracks into music folder